agapasieka/Google-Kubernetes-Engine/configure_pod_autoscaling_node_pool/README.md

   ```sh
 kubectl get nodes -l temp=true
   ```
+## Control scheduling with taints and tolerations
 To prevent the scheduler from running a Pod on the temporary nodes, you add a taint to each of the nodes in the temp pool.
 Taints are implemented as a key-value pair with an effect (such as NoExecute) that determines whether Pods can run on a certain node.
 Only nodes that are configured to tolerate the key-value of the taint are scheduled to run on these nodes.

-4. Add a taint to each of the newly created nodes
+1. Add a taint to each of the newly created nodes
   ```sh
 kubectl taint node -l temp=true nodetype=preemptible:NoExecute
   ```

-5. Allow application Pods to execute on these tainted nodes, by editing the web.yaml file and adding a tolerations key to the deployment configuration.
+2. Allow application Pods to execute on these tainted nodes, by editing the web.yaml file and adding a tolerations key to the deployment configuration.
  ```sh
 tolerations:
 - key: "nodetype"